Seth Perler

 Does your child go through “The Dip”?

-“The Dip” is a 7-part, predictable, dysfunctional pattern that struggling students repeat semester after semester, and it doesn’t fix itself.
+UGYG is for students who go through “The Dip,” which is a predictable 7 part pattern that struggling students repeat semester after semester, that gets worse with time, and that doesn’t fix itself.
 It looks like this:

 1. Strong Start: Your child often starts a semester off strong.
-Things seem to be going well.
+Things seem to be going well for a few weeks.

-3. Swim Upstream: You spend the rest of the semester stressed, trying to help your resistant child swim upstream, dig out of holes, deal with late work, incompletes, missing work, zeroes, test corrections, etc. It’s a constant, baffling challenge trying to get clear information about what’s going on in school and what needs to get done.
+3. Swim Upstream: You spend the rest of the semester stressed, trying to help your resistant child swim upstream, dig out of holes, deal with late work, incomplete work, missing work, zeroes, test corrections, etc. Playing catchup is a constant, baffling challenge trying to get clear information about what’s going on in school, what needs to get done, when it’s due, where it needs to get turned in, etc..

-4. Hail Mary: The final weeks of the semester are overwhelmingly stressful as your child deals with:
+4. Hail Mary: The final 2-3 weeks of the semester are overwhelmingly stressful as your child tries to manage:

 1. Plenty of current work.